xabbo/xabbo/README.md

 ### Furni
 Shows a list of all furni in the room.
 Furni can be shown/hidden, picked up or ejected by selecting them and right clicking.

-## Tools

-### Aligner
-A basic wall item aligner that allows you to adjust the individual coordinate values.
-Check capture and move a wall item to select it.

-### Mimic
-Allows you to mimic another user's figure, motto, actions, etc.

 ## Info